 Best Car Rental Companies in Costa Rica

 If you think you can get a better deal for a car in person in Costa Rica than online you’re wrong.
 In case of Costa Rica, it’s definitely cheaper to pre-book your car online.
-You can compare car rental companies at Discover Car Hire.
+You can compare car rental companies at Rental Cars.

 Especially if you’re flying into San Jose airport you won’t find any rental companies at the airport, so they need to know you’re coming and pick you up with a shuttle.